Dear member of Congress and President Obama,

 As we celebrate the 50th anniversary of The Wilderness Act this year, we believe the Arctic Wilderness Bill is the best solution within reach to restore justice to the Arctic National Wildlife Refuge.
 Please give your support and encourage your fellow members of Congress to do the same.

-This petition will help to let Congress and President Obama know that they need to pass the HR 139 and S.1695, bills to designate the area as wilderness in order to permanently protect the coastal...
+This petition will help to let Congress and President Obama know that they need to pass the HR 239 in House and introduce a senator bill to designate the area as wilderness in order to permanently...

-This petition will help to let Congress and President Obama know that they need to pass the HR 139 and S.1695, bills to designate the area as wilderness in order to permanently protect the coastal plain of the Arctic National Wildlife Refuge.
+This petition will help to let Congress and President Obama know that they need to pass the HR 239 in House and introduce a senator bill to designate the area as wilderness in order to permanently protect the coastal plain of the Arctic National Wildlife Refuge.